konscodes/dotfiles/notes/modt.md

 - [ ] Complete Trashbot main functionality (send reminders to group on schedule)

 ## Todo
-- [ ] code the scheduled message sent to the group
+- [x] code the scheduled message sent to the group
-- [ ] code the JSON as db for names and rotate on schedule
+- [x] code the JSON as db for names and rotate on schedule
+- [ ] add the message notification to the group when the schedule rotated